Join our webinar on Feb 26th to learn how to implement OKRs in your organization.

 That being said, we do believe that if you are a Microsoft-based company, the best tool you can use to both practice employee praise and manage performance is Teamflect.

-As an all-in-one performance management solution, Teamflect not only lets users exchange 360 feedback, another incredible way of praising teammates but also lets them exchange customizable employee recognitions!
-If you are looking to establish a recognition culture within your remote team, Teamflect is the way to go!
+As an all-in-one performance management solution, Teamflect not only lets users exchange customizable employee recognitions but also provides a fantastic 360-degree feedback tool for praising teammates.
+If you're looking to establish a recognition culture within your remote team, Teamflect is the way to go!

 While remote work has its challenges, it also has its benefits, like the opportunity for remote team building.
 This can include virtual happy hours, virtual team-building activities, or even virtual employee praise sessions.
 By allowing your remote team to bond and connect, you’ll create a more positive and cohesive team.